Animal Profile

 Let's get to know each other a bit more...

 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
-This pet is available only through ACC New Hope partners.
-To adopt or foster, please complete the pre-screener form below.
-Inquiries sent directly to ACC will not receive a response.
-Pre-Screener Form Honey Bee is on the At Risk list due to behavior.
+Honey Bee is on the at-risk list due to behavior.
 She is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
 She has not warmed up despite staff using treats to build a positive association.
 Due to her stress levels, it is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
 She would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
-Medically Honey Bee is overweight.
+Medically Honey Bee is overweight and is being treated for a URI.
 A volunteer writes: Welcoming me to her condo with some very heartfelt nuzzles, Honey Bee hopped onto her condo perch to review what just happened.
 Nuzzles, headbutts, chin rubs, those are completely on the up and up, but Honey Bee needed a moment to think about it.
 No problem.
 I sat down to wait for her inquiry results but before I could, Honey Bee hopped back down and returned to her nuzzles, seeming to apologize for all the moments that passed without one.
 Honey Bee's thoughtful approach to shelter life makes sense because she's been through some big changes recently and finding her footing is a work in progress.
 Thankfully Honey Bee loves our collection of toys and is always ready to have a little treat, but sometimes making new friends can be confusing.
 She'd emphatically nuzzle my hand and then hop up to her condo perch before coming down to do it all over again.
 Honey Bee doesn't love the Care Center, but wants you to know that she's trying her best to find you.
+What my friends at ACC say about me: I'm an independent kitty who likes to do my own thing.
+I am finding the shelter a little overwhelming, but when it's just you and me and some peace and quiet you'll see what a love bug I am.
+I would do best in a home with only adult humans.

 My medical notes are...